I3oris/ic/README.md

 * `ctrl-o` : On multiline input: insert a new line instead of submit edition.
 * `ctrl-up`/`down` : On long multiline input: scroll up/down the view.
+* `ctrl-a`: Move cursor to begin of the expression.
+* `ctrl-e`: Move cursor to end of the expression.
 * ... : more up-coming.

 ## Contributing